 I have been to the United States before.
 Does that mean I cannot apply for this program?

 You can apply for SUSIs for Secondary Educators.
-However, please bear in mind that candidates with little or no experience in the United States may be considered for the program.
+However, please bear in mind that priority will be given to candidates with little or no previous experience in the United States.

 How much free time/time for independent research will I have during the program?